Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: Introduction

 Motivated by the study of generic scenarios involving the scalar quintessence field and gauge fields and their cosmological consequences on the evolution of the universe at different epochs, in this paper we consider an interacting scenario allowing for couplings between these two sectors of the model.
 A particular way of introducing non trivial interactions between the scalar field and any other component is by introducing field dependent metric transformations.
-An important example of those transformations is the so called {\it disformal transformation}, which has the form

-where $C(\phi)$ and $D(\phi)$ are arbitrary field dependent functions.
-This transformation defines an auxiliary metric $\hat{g}_{\mu\nu}$ which is related to the gravitational background metric ${g}_{\mu\nu}$.
-As we shall discuss in the following, the metric $\hat{g}_{\mu\nu}$ is associated to one of the sectors of the model, in our case the gauge field, in the sense that this field propagates along the geodesics associated with $\hat{g}_{\mu\nu}$, while the scalar field propagates following ${g}_{\mu\nu}$ geodesics.
-Disformal transformations were first introduced by Bekenstein in \cite{Bekenstein:1992pj} while studying generalized formulations of gravity and its interaction with matter in the presence of two geometrical metrics.
+An important example of those transformations is the so called {\it disformal transformation}.
+This type of metric transformations were first introduced by Bekenstein in \cite{Bekenstein:1992pj} while studying generalized formulations of gravity and its interaction with matter in the presence of two geometrical metrics.
 Later, it was realized that disformal transformations play a central role in the study of the structure of generalized scalar-tensor theories involving non minimal couplings between gravity and a scalar field \cite{Bettoni:2013diz,Achour:2016rkg}.
 Those studies on generalized scalar-tensor models revealed deep connections and equivalences between different approaches to modified gravity models such as the Horndeski theory, higher-order curvature and $f(R)$ models and conduced to recent important developments in the understanding of the theory of gravity and its interaction with matter \cite{Zumalacarregui:2013pma,Gleyzes:2014qga,deRham:2010ik,deRham:2010kj}.